fishy-studioz/fishystudioz.net/src/donate.md

 To donate Robux, contact us in [our Discord](https://discord.gg/7Up7E66yZZ) server.
 <br><br><br>

-### We appreciate any amount, thank you to all who supprt us!
+### We appreciate any amount, thank you to all who support us!